 What safety tests does a landlord have to conduct?

-Located in Clearwater, Florida, East-West Electric has over 40 years combined experience with providing commercial, residential and industrial electrical needs.
+Located in Clearwater, Florida, East-West Electric has over 35 years of experience in providing commercial, residential, and industrial electrical needs.
 Our services are vast and you can ensure a Clearwater electrician from our team has the skills and resources to make any project come to reality.
 Give us a call at (727) 771-9403 to learn more about what services we can provide for you.
 You can also find our contact information here.